What are the Advantages?

 How we can Help

-The MCS team is made up of lawyers who have been providing assistance in obtaining Portuguese citizenship for over 20 years, particularly to our Portuguese Diaspora and Madeiran communities around the world.
+MCS works with experienced lawyers who have been providing assistance in obtaining Portuguese citizenship for over 20 years, particularly to our Portuguese Diaspora and Madeiran communities around the world.

 Want to talk with us?